"""Utility functions for site analysis.

 if not centre_atoms:

-raise ValueError(f"No atoms of species '{centre_species}' found in structure")
+raise ValueError(f"No atoms of species '{centre_species}' found in species list")

 if isinstance(n_coord, int):